sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 2. I've mounted and unmounted it several times through the command line and physically

-3. I've used command "lsblk" and  "fdisk -l" to see if it is detected.
+3. I've used commands 'lsblk' and  'fdisk -l' to see if it is detected.
 It was not detected.

 **Next Steps:**